-Determining the acquisition path requires the dCDN to reconstruct the redirection path based on information in the end-user request.
-The method for reconstructing the redirection path differs based on the redirection approach: HTTP or DNS.
+Determining the acquisition path requires the dCDN to reconstruct the redirection path based on information in the end-user request. method for reconstructing the redirection path differs based on the redirection approach: HTTP or DNS.

 With HTTP-redirection, the rewritten URI should include sufficient information for the dCDN to directly or indirectly determine the uCDN when the end-user request is received.
-The HTTP-redirection approach can be further broken-down based on the how the URL is rewritten during redirection: HTTP-redirection with or without Site
+The HTTP-redirection approach can be further broken-down based on the how the URL is rewritten during redirection: HTTP-redirection with or without Site Aggregation.

-Aggregation.
 HTTP-redirection with Site Aggregation hides the identity of the original CSP.
-HTTP-redirection without Site Aggregation does not attempt to hide the identity of the original CSP.
-With both approaches, the rewritten URI includes enough information to identify the immediate neighbor uCDN.
+HTTP-redirection without Site Aggregation does not attempt to hide the identity of the original With both approaches, the rewritten URI includes enough information to identify the immediate neighbor uCDN.

 With DNS-redirection, the dCDN receives the published URI (instead of a rewritten URI) and does not have sufficient information for the dCDN to identify the appropriate uCDN.
 The dCDN may narrow the set of viable uCDNs by examining the CDNI metadata from each to determine which uCDNs are hosting metadata for the requested content.
 If there is a single uCDN hosting metadata for the requested content, the dCDN can assume that the request redirection is coming from this uCDN and can acquire content from that uCDN.
-If there are multiple uCDNs hosting metadata for the requested content, the dCDN is in a position to serve it).
+If there are multiple uCDNs hosting metadata for the requested content, the dCDN may be ready to trust any of these uCDNs to acquire the content (provided the uCDN is in a position to serve it).
 If the dCDN is not ready to trust any of these uCDNs, it needs to ensure via out of band arrangements that, for a given content, only a single uCDN will ever redirect requests to the dCDN.

 Content acquisition may be preceded by content metadata acquisition.
 If possible, the acquisition path for metadata should also follow the redirection path.
 Additionally, we assume metadata is indexed based on rewritten URIs in the case of HTTP-redirection and is indexed based on published URIs in the case of DNS-redirection.
-Thus, the Request Routing Interface and the Metadata Interface are tightly coupled in that the result of request routing (a rewritten URI pointing to the dCDN) serves as an input to metadata lookup.
-If the content metadata Interface is also tightly coupled with the acquisition interface in that the result of the metadata lookup (an acquisition URL likely hosted by the uCDN) should serve as input to the content acquisition.
+Thus, the Request Routing Interface and the Metadata Interface are tightly coupled in that the result of request routing (a rewritten URI pointing to the dCDN) serves as an input to metadata lookup. content metadata includes information for acquiring the content, then the Metadata Interface is also tightly coupled with the acquisition interface in that the result of the metadata lookup (an acquisition URL likely hosted by the uCDN) should serve as input to the content acquisition.